The Danger of Parental Alienation

 If your former spouse has been exhibiting this behavior, then it is in the best interest of you and your child that you intervene.
 In order to show the courts what is happening, you should keep a written record of all instances where you were not allowed to see your child, especially if it violated court-ordered parenting time.
 You should also keep all correspondence between you and your former spouse, as letters and texts may show signs of toxic behavior.
 Be sure to also keep a record of your attempts to see your child, as that shows you have an interest in parenting, and that you are being blocked from doing so.

 Finally, seek out assistance from a skilled Chicago child allocation attorney.
 Family law courts are supposed to put the interests of the child first, but that doesn’t mean your spouse will not do everything in their power to trick the court just as they have tricked your child.
-With an expert attorney by your side, you have a greater chance of fighting your former spouse’s claims and seeing your child again.
-For some of the best legal aid in Chicago, call Nottage and Ward, LLP at (312) 332-2915.
+With a skilled attorney by your side, you have a greater chance of fighting your former spouse’s claims and seeing your child again.
+For outstanding legal representation in Chicago, call Nottage and Ward, LLP at (312) 332-2915.
 We want to give you the helping hand you are in desperate need of.

 To learn more, click here.